Litchi-Silhouette/DistMindAE/README.md

     8, 8, 8, 8, 8, 8, 8, 8,
     16, 16, 16, 16, 16, 16, 16, 16
     ]
 Change to fit your resources.
-Note that the changing preiod shall be a multiple of the number of GPUs per machine.
+Note that the changing period shall be a multiple of the number of GPUs per machine.

 1. In local's terminal, run `./AE/3_Sharing_inference_and_training/run_test3.sh`.
 2. change three controller.json files' inference_workload_s to [0, 0] run `./AE/3_Sharing_inference_and_training/run_test3_bound.sh`